Loss of pressure in the fuel system

 • 1.
 Disconnect the wire from the negative terminal of the battery.

 • 2.
-Disconnect the accelerator cable from the throttle valve
+Disconnect the accelerator cable from the throttle sector

 • 3.
 Disconnect block 1 with wires from the throttle position sensor.

-Loosen the clamps and disconnect the hoses of the idle air control 2 and crankcase ventilation 3.
+Loosen the clamps and disconnect the hoses of the idle speed control valve 2 and crankcase ventilation 3.

-4. Loosen the clamps and disconnect hoses 1 of the throttle heating, having previously marked them.
+4. Loosen the clamps and disconnect the throttle heating hoses 1, having previously marked them.

-Immediately plug the hoses with plugs to avoid loss of coolant.
+Immediately plug the hoses with plugs to prevent loss of coolant.

-Unscrew the four fastening bolts 2 and remove the throttle 3 with the gasket.
+Unscrew the four mounting bolts 2 and remove the throttle 3 with the gasket.

-5. If it is necessary to remove the throttle position sensor 2, unscrew the two screws 1 securing it.
+5. If it is necessary to remove the position sensor 2 throttle valve, unscrew the two screws 1 of its fastening.

 1. Disconnect the wire from the negative terminal of the battery.